Early Childhood Education Fast Track (ECE) (International)

 Community Service Students in one-year certificate, one-year graduate certificate and two-year diploma programs may receive up to a maximum of two (2) supplemental evaluations while in the program.

-Students who have been unsuccessful in their field experience, or have failed to participate in the field (for example not meeting pre-placement requirements), have failed two or more academic courses, and/or have required considerable testing/assignment variances may be recommended for Academic Probation.
+Students who have been unsuccessful in their field experience, or have failed to participate in the field (for example not meeting pre-placement requirements), have failed two or more academic courses, may be recommended for Academic Probation.
 Academic probation allows students to be promoted to the next level with a special timetable or with academic conditions.
 Special timetables and academic conditions are designed as part of written learning contract that the student and program coordinator create together.
 The goal of these measures is to allow students to continue in the program accompanied by a supportive plan for success.

 Promotion through the Program